sombriks/gh-actions-playground/README.md

 ### Events

-What could possibly trigger an workflow
+What could possibly trigger an workflow?

 - You hit a button
 - A git push or something